monterail/guidelines/rails.md

 * Occasionally run `rails_best_practices` command, and follow the hints.
 * If using `strong_parameters` gem, turn `whitelist_attributes` off, otherwise leave it enabled.
 * Use unicorn server in production
+* Use `rails-timeago` gem by default.
+Don't render "ago" dates on server-side.

+    The reason is they need to be often updated in real-time on browser side.
+    For example 3 minutes after staying on page "1 minute ago" should say "4 minutes ago".

 ## Setup generators
 ```ruby